abrahimladha/Shading-N-Queens-problem/README.md

 # Shading-N-Queens-problem

 Simple mathematica code to generate a shaded N-Queens board, you can use it to write general solutions, and one is provided.
 To view the board, simple us arrayplot on the board.
-This was written for Dr. Brown as part Here are a few examples.
+This was written for Dr. Brown as part of STEP.

+Here are a few examples.